Rules & Resources

 AN IMPORTANT LIST OF THINGS TO KNOW…

-- The Forest is not a sprint, it’s a marathon.
+- The Forest is a marathon, not a sprint.
 Release yourself from the expectation of seeing everything and doing everything.
 Take care of yourself and your friends, and the time of your life will find you.